horizon-research/Efficient-Deep-Learning-for-Point-Clouds/Networks/pointnet2/README.md

 1\.
 Enter directory ```./tf_ops/3d_interpolation``` and check if the CUDA path in the ```tf_interpolate_compile.sh``` script is set correctly.
 If not, please correct. <br>
 2\.
 Run ```sh tf_interpolate_compile.sh```.<br>
 3\.
 Repeat 1-2 for ```./tf_ops/grouping``` and ```./tf_ops/sampling```. <br><br>
-Or, if the CUDA paths were set correctly, run
+Or, if the CUDA paths are already set correctly, run
 ```python compile.py``` in the ```pointnet2``` directory, to compile the [customized tf operators](https://github.com/charlesq34/pointnet2#compile-customized-tf-operators) (interpolation, grouping, sampling).

 ### 4.